Hot Water Bath Vs Cold Water Bath – Which One Is Better According To Ayurveda?

 Illustration: StyleCraze Design Team

 While you may have your personal preference when it comes to hot water baths vs. cold water baths, the above discussion would help you make an informed choice as per your requirement and skin type.
 Hot water baths and skin health go hand in hand and have similar relation as cold water baths and skin health do.
 While cold water helps stimulate your nerve endings, gearing you up for a refreshing start to the day, hot water baths for muscle soreness can be extremely relaxing.
-Age, season, habits, and usual time of bathing, all play a significant role in what you choose to stick to.
+Thus, both hot and cold showers have their own health benefits.
+The best choice depends on your personal needs and situation, like your age, health, and the time of day.

 Frequently Asked Questions